Tower of Evil: Release

-The film was released in America as Horror on Snape Island.
+The film opened in New York City under the title Horror on Snape Island on 19 May 1972.
+It opened as Tower of Evil in Newport News, Virginia on 30 August 1972.

+Home media

+Elite Entertainment released Tower of Evil on DVD in the United States on 2 November 1999.
+Scorpion Releasing issued a remastered DVD on 23 July 2013, with a Blu-ray edition following on 6 August 2013.
+Scorpion Releasing, in association with Kino Lorber, reissued the film on Blu-ray on 26 March 2021.

+Reception

-Box Office
+Box office

 Gordon says the film did "very well" in England.

 A re-issue of the movie reached No. 10 at the US box office, in 1981.

-Critical reaction
+Critical response

 The Monthly Film Bulletin wrote: "Apart from the novelty of its double climax, this is predictable, youth-oriented horror of the "I thought I heard something" school, with a group of unusually attractive, pot-smoking, sex-starved archaeologists stranded on the archetypal accursed isle.
 As much energy is expended on the self-conscious nudity and violence as on the suspense, but dialogue and performances are anyway equally unconvincing."

 The film was dismissed as mere exploitation fodder by many critics.
 Film critic Leonard Maltin gave the film a "BOMB" rating and said "One of the Horrors of Snape Island is the film itself".

 However, over the years, the film has been embraced as something of an underground classic by the horror community.
 The Terror Trap horror review rated the film positively, calling it "A surprisingly adroit little British slasher, Tower of Evil is a revelatory sleeper.".
 Elite Entertainment released Tower of Evil on DVD for the first time in 1999.
 On 12 December 2008, Turner Classic Movies showed the film as part of their late night TCM Underground series.